Superman: The Wedding Album: Honeymoon

 After The Wedding Album, The Adventures of Superman #541, Action Comics #728 and Superman: The Man of Steel #63 featured Lois and Clark's honeymoon in Hawaii.
-Clark is captured by Rajiv Naga and needs Lois' help to escape since he does not have any powers, having lost them during The Final Night crossover story arc.
+Clark is captured by Rajiv Naga and needs Lois's help to escape since he does not have any powers, having lost them during The Final Night crossover story arc.

 Artists

 Nearly every living major artist who had ever worked on a Superman comic title contributed to this issue: